stdevPavelmc/mailad/README.md

 make install
 ```

-This step installs all the needed softwares, or fail if some of them are already installed (we need a clean system) in that case we will offer a way to clean the system for you
+This step installs all the needed softwares, be ware that we **ALWAYS** purge the soft and old configs in this step; in this way we always start with a fresh set of files for the provision stage.

 ### Services provision